CEX.IO News Education

 • The CEX.IO Customer Support Team will never ask for your passwords or CVC codes.
 If someone claiming to be from CEX.IO tries to get such information, do not give it to them.

-Always remember that you can easily contact the CEX.IO Customer Support Team via the form on our Help Centre or by phone.
+Always remember that you can easily contact the CEX.IO Customer Support Team via the live chat on our website.
 Our agents will do their best to answer your questions in the shortest time.

 And, finally, always stay alert!
 Do your due diligence!
 You are a member of a fascinating industry!
 Do not let scammers ruin your experience.